logo

 NoContentResponselink | top

-Sometimes you don't want to response payload.
-NoContentResponse has default code 204 No Content .
+Sometimes you don't want a response payload.
+NoContentResponse has a default code of 204 No Content .

 RedirectResponselink | top

-Response with interface for more comfortable redirect response.
+A Response with an interface for a more comfortable redirect response.

 @app.route("/old/url")